A new fuel to 3D printing: 3D Bioprinting

 3D printing is making a huge influence in the medical and healthcare industry with the evolution of 3D bioprinting.
 New structures or shapes can be manufactured that could not be fabricated using other engineering methods.
 Regardless of being a young technology, the evolution and impact in the fields of tissue engineering and organ printing have progressed rapidly.

-They are key to 3D bioprinting, especially creating skin tissue, instead of colored inks and cartridges, injectors with biological mechanisms are used.
+They are key to 3D bioprinting, especially creating skin tissue, instead of coloured inks and cartridges, injectors with biological mechanisms are used.

-They are key to 3D bioprinting, especially building skin tissue, instead of colored inks and cartridges, nozzles with biological mechanisms are used.
+They are key to 3D bioprinting, especially building skin tissue, instead of coloured inks and cartridges, nozzles with biological mechanisms are used.

 Scientists from the University of Bristol developed a new bio-ink for 3D printing with stem cells that allows printing of actual living tissue known as bioprinting.
 A bio-ink contains two separate polymer components: a sacrificial synthetic polymer used in the medical industry and a natural polymer extracted from seaweed.